 - Let your guests gift you some useful items, money to pay for the wedding, or charity donations.
 Let them, as well as yourself, spend the money wisely and choose to support ethical businesses when it comes to your venue, jewelry, and more.

-It was wonderful to share a very personal part of our lives like this with you.
+Thanks for reading, it was wonderful to share a very personal part of our lives with you.
 Are you planning your own vegan wedding right now?
 Let us know in the comments below.